 Dr. Minnaker's lecture is available for viewing on CD.
 Contact RIGEC for information.

-Additional details about workshops are provided in the Program Calendar.
+Additional details about workshops will be provided in the Program Calendar.